miohtama/imageportlet/README.rst

 Features

-* Inline image upload from a local computer into the portlet
+* Inline image upload from a local computer directly into the portlet.
+No separate image bank folder management needed.

-* Image can act as a banner link or simply server decorative purposes
+* Image can act as a link or simply serve as a decorative banner

 * Plain text slots for heading, footer, over-the-image text (button) and ``<img>`` alt text

+* Carousel images via `jQuery Cycle Lite <http://jquery.malsup.com/cycle/>`_

 Benefits
 ----------